 Meg’s Pick: The dutch baby pancake, breakfast nachos, or avocado toast with goat cheese and poached egg.

 How to get there: Take the escalator near Optica up to the 2nd level promenade.
 Salt & Ivy is located next to the buffet restaurant.

 Wicked Spoon Buffet

-If Eggslut isn’t enough to satisfy your brunch needs, hit up The Cosmopolitan’s Wicked Spoon buffet instead.
+If Eggslut isn’t enough to satisfy your brunch needs while staying at The Comopolitan, hit up the Wicked Spoon buffet instead.

 Wicked Spoon has a variety of delicious brunch dishes to choose from.
 It is regularly listed as one of the top buffets on the Las Vegas Strip, too.